porscheinformatik/anti-mapper/README.md

-# Anti-Mapper
+# `anti-mapper`

-Entity <-> DTO mapping in Java is a bit of a problem.
+`anti-mapper` is a Java library, that assists the manual mapping of entities and DTOs.

+In contrast to complex mapping frameworks, the `anti-mapper` comes with absolutely **no reflection** and guarantees **zero magic**.
+It offers **no configuration** at all and shines with a **learing curve flat as a pancake**.

+Nevertheless, it is capable to boost your **"I am faster doing it manually"-approach**, because it helps you where it gets complicated: **mapping sets, lists and maps**.
+Additionally, it unifies your mapping efforts by offering **consistent interfaces** and **base classes**.

 ## Introduction

-You have two possibilities: either do it manually or use one of the countless libraries.
+DTOs and entities are part of a design pattern used in enterprise applications.
+Mapping these objects is a common practice.
+In Java, you have two possibilities to implement this: either do it manually or use one of the countless libraries.

-Doing it manually is a boring task.
+* Doing it manually is a boring task.
 It is always the same procedure but nevertheless the implementations fall apart and quickly become irregular, error-prone and hard to maintain.

-Using a library simplifies and unifies the default cases, but usually makes special cases harder to solve.
+* Using a library simplifies and unifies the default cases, but usually makes special cases harder to solve.
 Most often you cannot simply implement theses special cases, you have to configure the mapper instead.
 And this can be a real pain.

-Anti-Mapper offers a third possibility, the **assisted manual mapping**.
-That's why it is called Anti-Mapper.
+`anti-mapper` offers a third possibility, the **assisted manual mapping**.
+That's why it is called `anti-mapper`.
 It is no classic mapping library.
 That's exactly the functionality it is missing.

-**Happy one:** _"It let's you implement the direct mappings manually and just helps with the complex stuff like:_
-_collections, sets, lists and maps._
-_It offers simple interfaces like a_ `Transformer` _and a_ `Merger` _which will keep your implementations uniform_
+> **Happy one:** _"It let's you implement the direct mappings manually and just helps with the complex stuff like: collections, sets, lists and maps.
+It offers simple interfaces like a_ `Transformer` _and a_ `Merger` _which will keep your implementations uniform and consistent.
-_and consistent.
 There is no need for any configuration.
 Everything is pure Java code, checked by the compiler."_

-**Grumpy one:** _"But OMG, what if I add a property to the entity and the DTO, I'm sure, I will forget the mapping.
+> **Grumpy one:** _"But OMG, what if I add a property to the entity and the DTO, I'm sure, I will forget the mapping.
 No reflection!
 What a stupid library!"_

-**Happy one:** _"No. Because you will test your new property at least once.
-You will notice that.
+> **Happy one:** _"You will test your new property at least once, won't you.
+You will notice that the mapping is missing.
 If you don't, it's not the mappers fault."_

-**Grumpy one:** _"I'm faster when I map it manually."_
+> **Grumpy one:** _"I'm faster doing it manually."_

-**Happy one:** _"No. You are mapping it manually.
+> **Happy one:** _"You are mapping it manually.
 You cannot be faster either way."_

-**Grumpy one:** _"It will never map my lists the right way!"_
+> **Grumpy one:** _"It will never map my lists the right way!"_

-**Happy one:** _"It will.
+> **Happy one:** _"It will.
 It uses a diff-algorithm for lists and reuses entities for Hibernate's sake.
-It can even handle_ _deleted flags.
+It can even handle deleted flags.
 There is no reason not to use the list mappings.
-But the best thing is: if you want to implement it in_ _your style, it does not hinder you to do it."_
+But the best thing is: if you want to implement it in your style, it does not hinder you to do so."_

-**Grumpy one:** _"It's not worth to learn it."_
+> **Grumpy one:** _"It's not worth to learn it."_

-**Happy one:** _"There is one recipe that fits all.
+> **Happy one:** _"There is one recipe that fits all.
 Just read on."_

 ## Basic Concepts

-### DTO and Entity
+### `DTO` and `Entity`

-Anti-Mapper commonly uses the terms _entity_ and _DTO_.
+`anti-mapper` commonly uses the terms _entity_ and _DTO_.

-### Entity (in the scope of Anti-Mapper)

-For Anti-Mapper an _entity_ is an existing object that has to be modified when being mapped into.
+For `anti-mapper` an _entity_ is an existing object that has to be modified when being mapped into.
 The most common case for this is a database entity, that's why it is called _entity_.
-In Anti-Mapper the process of mapping into an existing object called _merging_.
+In `anti-mapper` the process of mapping into an existing object called _merging_.

-### DTO (in the scope of Anti-Mapper)

 A _DTO_ on the other hand, is an object that will always be newly created when mapped into.
 The most common case for this is a DTO used in client-server applications.
-In Anti-Mapper the process of mapping into a newly created object is called _transforming_.
+In `anti-mapper` the process of mapping into a newly created object is called _transforming_.

-### `Transformer`
+### `Transformer`, `Merger` and `Mapper`

-A `Transformer` maps an object (most often an _entity_) into a newly created object (most often a _DTO_).
+The mapping of **Entity** → **DTO** is performed by a `Transformer`.
+It maps an object (most often an _entity_) into a **newly created** object (most often a _DTO_).

-### `Merger`

-A `Merger` maps an object (most often a _DTO_) into an existing object (most often an _entity_).
+The mapping of **DTO** → **Entity** is performed by a `Merger`.
+It maps an object (most often a _DTO_) into an **existing** object (most often an _entity_).

-### `Mapper`

-A `Mapper` is a combination of a `Transformer` and a `Merger`.
-If you implement a mapper you usually call it `SomethingLikeMapper`, no matter whether it is a `Transformer`, `Merger` or both.
+The mapping of **Entity** → **DTO** → **Entity** is performed by a `Mapper`.
+It is a combination of a `Transformer` and a `Merger`.

-### `Referer`

-A `Referer` is a special case for mapping into _entities_, when it is enough to just set the ID.

 ### `Hints`

-`Hints` are a list of objects that can be passed to transform and merge functions.
-Hints provide a context for mapping that make it simple to access default values or pass parent objects.
+`Hints` are an array of objects that can be passed to transform and merge functions.
+Hints provide a context for mapping operations that make it simple to access default values or pass parent objects.

 ## How-To

-### `Transformer` and `AbstractTransformer`
+### `Transformer`

 If you want to map an object into a newly created object, then you implement a `Transformer`.

-You can either implement the interface or extend the `AbstractTransformer`.
+Create a new class and extend `AbstractTransformer`.
 Make it a singleton - that means, you should always use the same instance for transforming.
-Write it thread-safe (don't use fields)!
+Write it thread-safe - that means, you class should only contain final fields!

-Call the class something like `*Mapper`.
-This is convenient and it makes it easy to find and recognize mapper classes.
+Call the class something like `*Mapper`, even if it is just a Transformer.
+This is convenient and makes it easier to find and recognize mapper classes.

-A `Transformer` is an interface with one method:
+A `Transformer` is an interface with one method to implement:

 * `DTO_TYPE transform(ENTITY_TYPE entity, Object... hints);`

-This is the only method you have to implement for a working transformer.
-The interface offers a lot of default methods for transforming collections, sets, lists and maps.
+Additionally, it offers a lot of default methods for transforming streams, collections, sets, lists and maps.

-A typical `Transformer` looks like this:
+The `AbstractTransformer`, you are using, encapsulates the null-checks.
+Usually, you just have to implement one method:

     @Override
-    public ParentDTO transform(ParentEntity entity, Object... hints)
+    protected ParentDTO transformNonNull(ParentEntity entity, Object[] hints)
     {

-First, check for null.
-This is mandatory.
-You will have to do it in every transformer.
-You can use the `AbstractTransformer` to avoid this.

-        if (entity == null)
-        {
-            return null;
-        }

-Next, start transforming by creating your target object.
+Start transforming by creating your target object.
 Final values are an easy task.

         ParentDTO dto = new ParentDTO(entity.getId());

-Add the entity and the DTO to the hints, just in case any child mapper needs it.
+If you want, you can add the DTO to the hints, just in case any child mapper needs it.

         hints = Hints.join(hints, dto);